 How is the Episcopal tradition understood at St. Stephen’s?

 There are many aspects of Episcopal religious practice, and at St. Stephen’s we tend to focus on two – social justice and the arts.
 We are an open and affirming congregation with many LGBTQ members.
 We seek racial justice and repair through protesting, advocacy, and education.
 We care deeply about the Columbus community, and work with BREAD, a local community organizing group, to decrease gun violence, push for restorative justice practices, advocate for safe housing, and ensure that migrants and refugees receive a warm welcome to our city.
-We help our neighbors who are in need of food assistance through our work with Neighborhood Services, Inc.
+We help our neighbors who are in need of food assistance through our work with Neighborhood Services, Inc. and the Buckeye Food Alliance.
+And we help our unhoused neighbors by working with the University Improvement District to provide an on-site social worker.

 Our interest in art and poetry helps us sustain these efforts by feeding our spirits.
 We regularly use poetry in our Sunday morning worship and during Midday Prayer.
 We have many poets, artists, musicians, and dancers in our community, who offer their talents on a regular basis.
 Our small talk on Sunday mornings and at other times is often about concerts we’ve been to, poems we’ve read or written, books we’ve read, and museums we’ve visited.
+We feature art in our sanctuary from many local artists.

 We are a campus church, located on the northern edge of the Ohio State University.
 Faculty, staff, and students are very active in our community, and we joyfully involve ourselves in campus life.